National Archives of India: Exhibitions

 The National Archives of India also holds regular exhibitions such as the display of declassified files on Subhas Chandra Bose in 2016 and the recent exhibition, "The Jammu and Kashmir Saga", commemorating 70 years of Jammu and Kashmir's accession to India which was held from 10 January 2018 to 10 February 2018.
 Between 1973 and 2015 NAI has held 108 exhibitions on various themes.

-Abhilekh patal
+Abhilekh-Patal

-Abhilekh patal is an online portal to access National Archives of India’s reference media and its digitized collections via the internet.
-The name 'Abhilekh patal' comes from the Sanskrit word 'Abhilekh' meaning the records of ancient times and the word 'patal' meaning the platform, board or a surface.
-It is a work in progress.
+Abhilekh-Patal is an online portal to access National Archives of India’s reference media and its digitized collections via the internet.
+The name 'Abhilekh-Patal' comes from the Sanskrit word 'Abhilekh' meaning the records of ancient times and the word 'Patal' meaning a platform, board or a surface.
+The word 'PATAL' is also an abbreviation for 'Portal for Access To Archives & Learning'.
+The portal is a work in progress and is updated with digitized records on a regular basis.